AI-powered Inventory Optimization & Supply Planning

 Flowlity differs in multiple ways:

-Ideal For: Organizations looking for faster ROI, ease of use, and advanced automation in a modern planning environment.
+In short, Flowlity is ideal for organizations looking for faster ROI, ease of use, and advanced automation in a modern planning environment.

 Both Flowlity and Lokad are data-driven, but they diverge fundamentally: